KittyGiraudel/site/_posts/2013-09-19-whats-up-at-browserhacks.md

 I think this is the one of the biggest change we've made to the site so far: **merging both the home page and the test page**.
 See, from the very beginning we had a separate test page.
 First it was all static, then I managed to generate it dynamically from our database.

-<blockquote class="pull-quote--right">You can still disable the tests if you want.</blockquote>
+> You can still disable the tests if you want.

 This was a huge step forward but did we really need a separate page just for testing?
 It looks like *no*.
 It involved quite a bit of work but I'm glad we've made it.
 What do you guys think?